Bachelor of Arts in Chemistry

 120 sem. hrs

-MATH 222 Calculus and Analytic Geometry II is recommended for students planning to pursue graduate study in chemistry.
+ATH 222 Calculus and Analytic Geometry II 5 hours is recommended for students planning to pursue graduate study in chemistry.